Wolftallemo/Bloxify/README.md

     "mailgunDomain"     : String.
 Domain used to send email.
     "mailgunRegion"     : String.
 Default 'us'.
 Specifies the region to use for the Mailgun API.
     "databaseUser"      : String.
 Default 'postgres'.
 Username pg uses to connect.
     "databaseAddress"   : String.
-Default localhost.
 IP address or hostname of database to connect to.
     "databaseName"      : String.
 Default 'postgres'.
 Name of database to connect to.
     "databasePassword"  : String.
 Password of database user.
-    "appealManagerRole" : Integer.
-Role that can accept/deny appeals (can also be an array).
 ```